Spay and Neuter in Colorado Springs: Why It Matters for Your Pet

 Behavioral Benefits of Neutering and Spaying

-• Neutering or spaying your pet reduces the likelihood of your furry friend wandering the streets, running into traffic, or picking up diseases outside.
-After the operation, your pet will become more family-focused and will be less inclined to go outside.
+• After the operation, your pet will become more family-focused and will be less inclined to go outside.

 Neutering and Spaying is Cost-effective

 • The cost of neutering your pet is much less than the cost of raising a litter of puppies or kittens.
 Cats usually have 1-8 kittens per litter and can have up to 3 liters per year.
 This is an average of 12 kittens a year.
 Dogs on the other hand usually have seven puppies per litter and also can have up to 3 litters per year.
 This is a maximum of 21 puppies a year.
-To avoid the costs of raising a litter, neutering or spaying your pet makes financial sense as well.
+To avoid the costs of raising a litter, spaying or neutering your pet makes financial sense as well.

-When to Neuter Your Dog or Cat?
+When to Spay or Neuter Your Dog or Cat?

-Neuter Your Pet, Help the Stray Epidemic Today | Ponderosa Veterinary Clinic
+Spay or Neuter Your Pet and Help the Stray Epidemic Today | Ponderosa Veterinary Clinic

 Share This Post